Paink64/HPC-AI-Resources/HPC‐HelloWorld‐JupyterNotebook.md

 Before we begin, ensure you have:

-- **An Expanse Account**:
-  - If not, you can request one through the [ACCESS Allocation Request System](https://access-ci.org/about/get-started/#start) or request a Trial Account from SDSC by contacting consult@sdsc.edu.
+- **An Expanse Account**: If not, request one through the ACCESS Allocation Request System or contact consult@sdsc.edu for a Trial Account.
-- **Basic Unix Knowledge**:
-  - Familiarize yourself with basic Unix commands.
-A helpful resource is available [here](https://github.com/sdsc-hpc-training-org/basic_skills/tree/master/basic_linux_skills_expanse).
+- **Basic Unix Knowledge**: Familiarize yourself with basic Unix commands.
+A helpful resource is available here.

 ## 🔑 Step 1: Accessing Expanse